10 performance review biases and how to avoid them (Updated 2023)

 Given the weight of these decisions, it’s critical to ensure that performance reviews are as fair and objective as possible.
 Otherwise, your people will lose trust in the process, become disengaged, and lose the motivation to use the performance review as an opportunity to make improvements and grow.

 10 biases that affect performance reviews

 Definition.
 Recency bias is the tendency to focus on the most recent time period instead of the total time period.

-We also call this the “what have you done for me lately?” bias.
-If someone recently rocked a presentation or flubbed a deal, that recent performance is going to loom larger in a manager’s mind.
+We also call this the “What have you done for me lately?” bias.
+If someone recently rocked a presentation or flubbed a deal, that recent performance will loom larger in a manager’s mind.
 Why?
 Because it’s easier to remember things that happened recently.

 Example of recency bias.
 Imagine there is an employee named Jamie.
-At the beginning of the year, she landed a huge deal for the company and received a ton of recognition as a result.
+At the beginning of the year, she landed a huge deal for the company and received much recognition.
 But in the last two months, her performance has slipped.
 Unfortunately, Jamie’s manager focused only on the recent events of the past few months during Jamie’s performance review and didn’t acknowledge Jamie’s incredibly valuable contributions from earlier in the year.

 2. Primacy bias